ianfab/understanding-chess-variants/README.md

 The exact scope and realization of these ideas is unclear, it is just an outline of curiosity-driven experiments that might or might not result in useful chess variant understanding, tools, and data.

+## Basic game statistics
+Some basic statistics can give indication about a game's characteristics, such as duration, balancedness, complexity, etc.

+* Game length
+* Result distribution
+* Branching factor

 ## Piece values
 Human understandable piece values free from engine-specific search and evaluation artifacts could e.g. be obtained using logistic regression, as already done for [chess](https://www.r-bloggers.com/2015/06/big-data-and-chess-what-are-the-predictive-point-values-of-chess-pieces/) and [atomic](https://www.gilgamath.com/atomic-two.html), but based on high-level engine games in order to be independent from human data.
 For increased stability the set of positions could be restricted by requiring a minimum number of subsequent moves without changes of material balance (captures, promotions) in order to get a more static piece valuation.